Iowa Chapter, National Certified Pipe Welding Bureau

 - Welder who make production welds have been tested following a qualified WPS, including all of the variables specified by that WPS.

 - All qualification records have been signed by a contractor “certifying” that welding of test pieces was done in accordance with the requirements of ASME Section IX.

-What’s the most common mistake by contractors?
-Hands down, the most common mistake by contractors is to perform a weld in field with a welder that meets all certification and continuity requirements, but the contractor has never “qualified” the Welding Procedure Specification and signed the Welder Qualification Test Record.
+What’s the most common mistake made by contractors?
+Hands down, the most common mistake made by contractors is to perform a weld in field with a welder that meets all certification and continuity requirements, but the contractor has never “qualified” the Welding Procedure Specification and signed the Welder Qualification Test Record.
 Although under ASME B31 series codes, contractors can accept welder certifications from other contractors, the contractor cannot perform that specific weld until they have “qualified” the WPS one time.
 The contractor must witness and document successful completion of the WPS before they, as a company, can perform that specific welding process.